Neverball/neverball-docs/Curve.md

 `<r0>` `<r1>` `<n>` `<a0>` `<a1>` `<t>` `<r2>` `<r3>` `<s>` `<id>` `<od>` `<h>` `<ct>`

-Curve is a program designed to create rounded structures which can be imported directly into NetRadiant.
+Curve is a program designed to create rounded structures which can be imported directly into Radiant.
 These structures are aligned to the 1-unit grid, as that is the Neverball standard.

 ##Methods of Usage